Cyphrme/Coze/README.md

 ![coze_verifier](docs/img/Hello_World!.gif)

-There is also the [Simple Coze Verifier](https://cyphr.me/coze_verifier_simple/coze.html).
+There is also the [Simple Coze Verifier](https://cyphr.me/coze_verifier_simple/coze.html) that has the minimal amount of code needed for a basic Coze application.
 Its [codebase is in the Cozejs repo][CozeJSVerifier] and may be locally hosted.

 ## Coze Implementations